imrehorvath/avrispm328p/README.md

 ### SCK half-period calculation

-`avrdude` assumes that the `sck` programming parameter represents the count of `8000000/f` microseconds, where the `f` stands for the clock frequency of the programmer. `avrdude` further assumes that the programmer is clocked at 7.3728 MHz, so `f = 7372800`.
+`avrdude` assumes that the `sck` programming parameter represents the count of `8000000/f` microseconds, where `f` stands for the clock frequency of the programmer. `avrdude` further assumes that the programmer is clocked at 7.3728 MHz, so `f = 7372800`.
 However this firmware uses the same parameter `sck` for the SCK half-period as the count of 1 microseconds.

 To calculate the minimum required SCK half-period from the target frequency `FOSC_t`, we can use the following formula.